slingr-stack/pandadoc-package/README.md

 ### Access token

-In order to get this token, you need to click on the button `Request token`.
+To get this token, you need to click on the button `Request token`.
 Once you complete the authorization process, this field will be set.

 ### Refresh token

-In order to get this token, you need to click on the button `Request token`.
+To get this token, you need to click on the button `Request token`.
 Once you complete the authorization process, this field will be set.